who-we-are

 Warwick Squire

-Warwick Squire is a highly experienced executive with more than 25 years’ experience across the public sector, specialising in change leadership, policy development, operational efficiency, and stakeholder engagement across the resources, energy, agriculture, and natural resource management sectors.
+Warwick Squire is a highly experienced executive with more than 25 years' experience across the public sector, specialising in leadership, policy development, operational management, and stakeholder engagement across the resources, energy, agriculture, and natural resource management sectors.

 Read full bio

-Throughout his career, Warwick has led multidisciplinary teams responsible for navigating some of Queensland’s most significant land use and resource development challenges.
-He has extensive experience working across government, industry, and regional communities, and is recognised for his ability to build trusted relationships and bring people together to work through competing priorities and complex issues.
+Throughout his career, Warwick has led multidisciplinary teams responsible for addressing complex land use, resource development, and community engagement matters.
+He has extensive experience working across government, industry, and regional communities, and is recognised for his ability to build trusted relationships, facilitate constructive conversations, and bring people together to work through competing priorities and complex issues.

-Warwick is known for his authentic leadership style, and his ability to communicate effectively with people at all levels, combined with his strong personal integrity, has helped build a reputation as a respected leader who can guide teams and organisations through change while maintaining a clear focus on outcomes.
+Warwick is known for his authentic leadership style and strong personal integrity.
+His ability to communicate effectively with people at all levels has helped build a reputation as a respected leader who can guide organisations through complex challenges while maintaining a clear focus on practical outcomes.

 Ali Davenport